Updated February 9, 2026

 ERP changes how work gets done every day.

-Organizations that underinvest in change management oftenexperience:
+Organizations that underinvest in change management often experience:

 The best implementations treat ERP as a business change, not just a software install.